domusonline/InformixScripts/explain/README.md

 * reset_explain

    Creates the function _reset_explain_
    This function simply clears the previously defined explain file.
-If no file was created/activated by the previous functions, an error will be raised
+If no file was created/activated by the previous procedures, an error will be raised

 * get_explain